 Chapped lips are literally a pain during the winter season.
-We have so much fun spending time with loved ones, making gingerbread houses, opening gifts and going on vacations, but having chapped lips can make any of those activities less enjoyable when the cold and wind hit our dry, cracked lips.
+We have so much fun spending time with loved ones, making gingerbread houses and opening gifts, but having chapped lips can make any of those activities less enjoyable when the cold and wind hit our dry, cracked lips.

 What causes chapped lips?